 Training & Skills

-- 3 Skill Branches in General Tree; Crafting, Exploration, Combat.
+- 3 Skill Branches in the General Tree: Crafting, Exploration, Combat.
 These coincided with the three “roles” you could take on in Crowfall: an explorer/gatherer, a crafter, or a combat-oriented player.
-The most you could train ever was one of these at a time (effectively making your account that role…sort of…).
+You could only train one of these types of skills at a time (effectively making your account that role…sort of…).

-- Archetypes had their own trees, but their days were numbered when Crowfall announced their split into individual races and classes.
-A titantic-sized change for this MMORPG.
+- Archetypes had their own trees, but their days were numbered when ACE announced their split into individual races and classes.

 - Non-VIP (Crowfall‘s Subscription “name” .. awful I know) could pick 1 of the general tree above to train and one of the Archetypes.
 VIP members could train 3 archetypes at a time, but were still limited to 1 general tree skill.